Prior99/hyrest/docs/api-validation.md

 title: Validation
 ---

-Of course it is important to validate all input.
+Of course, it is important to validate all input.
 The library itself is typesafe but the REST endpoint might be called by 3rd parties.
 Apart from that consistency checks are also necessary in a typesafe environment.

+Hyrest provides a set of [free functions with a simple interface](#custom-validators), [low-level schema validation](#manually) and a [decorator](#inferred-from-model) for inferring the schema from a model.
+These schemas can then be used to validate incoming data [in the backend](api-routes-controllers#route-configuration) as well as for validation of [forms in the frontend](api-forms).

 ## Parameters

-Parameters can be validated and converted using the `@is` decorator like this:
+Parameters can be validated and converted using the [@is](https://prior99.gitlab.io/hyrest/api/hyrest/globals.html#is) decorator like this:

 ```typescript
 import { query, controller, ok, is, DataType } from "hyrest";